Fields of Study: Humanities, Social Sciences, Science

 In addition to regular university courses, Humboldt University offers a selection of courses designed specifically for international students that focus on the history, culture, and society of Berlin and Germany.
 Most of these courses are taught in English.
 You’ll finalize your course schedule in Berlin.

-As an exchange student at Humboldt University, you are allowed to take 1 course at the UCEAP-affiliated universities in Berlin other than the one you are attending: Free University or Technical University.
+As an exchange student at Humboldt University, you are allowed to take one course at the UCEAP-affiliated universities in Berlin other than the one you are attending: Free University or Technical University.
 However, you should take the majority of your courses at Humboldt University.

 Catalogs and resources